-When I was a young, wide-eyed Clinical Fellow (CF) a million years ago, my mentor was a prehistoric Tyrannosaurus jerk.
+When I was a young, wide-eyed Clinical Fellow (CF) a million years ago, my mentor was a prehistoric Tyrannosaurus jerk!

-I coordinate training and support for CFs who work in several therapeutic specialties, including SLP jobs, in southeastern Pennsylvania, New Jersey, and Delaware.
+At Pediatric Therapeutic Services (PTS), I have the extreme good fortune to head up our Clinical Fellowship Program.
+I coordinate training and support for CFs working in several therapeutic specialties, including SLP jobs, in southeastern Pennsylvania, New Jersey, and Delaware.

-Whether in SLP positions or other specialties, our Clinical Fellows benefit from a program that makes a big impact on their professional development.
+Whether they’re spending their Clinical Fellowship Year in a speech pathology job or in another therapy specialty, our CFs benefit from a program that makes a major impact on their professional development.

-- conflict resolution strategies.
+- Conflict resolution strategies

-- Empowering Ownership
+2. Empowering Clinical Fellows’ Ownership

 - Tracking their own time and supervision.

 - Giving their mentors feedback at the end of segments, not just receiving it.

 - Initiating the process of changing whatever aspects need to be changed or delivered differently.